 On my recent trip to Phnom Penh, I was frequently warned that bag snatching from tuk tuks was a big problem.
-I have no idea how big a problem this is (and how much is just tourist hysteria) but it’s a good practice to keep your bag, your phone, and any other valuable well inside the tuk tuk, so a passing motorcyclist cannot snatch it.
+I have no idea how big a problem this is (and how much is just tourist hysteria) but it’s a good practice to keep your bag, your phone, and any other valuables well inside the tuk tuk, so a passing motorcyclist cannot snatch it.

 When you’re on the street, don’t wave your phone around or dangle your bag from your arm.

 Don’t act like a target and chances are you won’t become one.

 Visiting an orphanage in a poor country is a common tourist activity — and one you should never do.
 Using poor orphans as a tourist attraction is awful on its own, and made even worse because it has turned into a scam.

 According to Orphanages Not the Solution, more than 74% of kids in Cambodian orphanages are not orphans — their parents place them there as a way to earn money.
 Many orphanages are unsafe for kids and some have been created just to earn money from tourism.

 (Related: Instead of visiting orphanages, here are some other ways to help kids in Cambodia) →

 Every country has scams targeted at horny men who want to party.
 The easy way to avoid these scams (which can leave you drugged, robbed, arrested, or dead) is to not get involved in the seedier side of local life.

 Don’t take a girl home and don’t pay for sex.
 Don’t buy drugs from strangers.
 Don’t get shit-faced and pass out.
 It’s easy to avoid this category of scams: just try and be a good person and respect the culture!